microsoft/FactoryOrchestrator/docs/docs/tasks-and-tasklists.md

 When you run Factory Orchestrator, you're presented with the 'Run TaskLists' tab.
 If you're opening the app for the first time, the app won't show any TaskLists.
 Once you create a TaskList, it will show on this screen.

-Factory Orchestrator supports using environment variables (ex: %ProgramData%) in all commands.
+Factory Orchestrator supports using environment variables (ex: %ProgramData%, $PATH) in all commands.

 To create, modify, and delete TaskLists, click on 'Manage TaskLists'.